What is the efficient market hypothesis?

 The Efficient Market Hypothesis (EMH) is an economic theory that states that financial markets are efficient, meaning that the prices of financial assets (such as stocks, bonds, and commodities) fully reflect all available information.
 It suggests that it is impossible to consistently achieve above-average returns through active trading or by using information that is already publicly known.
 According to this hypothesis, market participants have rational expectations and any new information is immediately incorporated into asset prices, making it difficult to consistently outperform the market.
 EMH has three main forms: Weak, Semi-Strong, and Strong, each defining the level of information reflected in asset prices.

-by augustine , 5 months ago
+by augustine , a year ago

 @mandy